aappddeevv/scala-vdom/README.md

 * There are no optimizations in the diff'ing algorithm.
 It's a straight diff of the entire tree.
 * Adjacent VText nodes have bad behavior when rendered in the DOM.
 Browsers merge text nodes together in some cases.
 The general rule is to avoid adjacent text nodes in your virtual dom.
-* No support is provided for callbacks.
+* No support is provided for events.
 * There is no convenient virtual script-like interface.
 In the future, scalatag's will be adapted to produce virtual nodes.
 * While all backend specific code is isolated into a "Backend" object, the use of ElementAction